LearnLink Blog

 How long until my child can speak English fluently?

 "Fluent" means different things.
 For "comfortable conversation about familiar topics" — typically 18-24 months with two lessons per week starting at age 7.
 For "academic English ready for an international school" — 3-4 years.
-Earlier starts (age 4-5) shorten the timeline by about 30%.
+Earlier starts (age 4-5) shorten the timeline by about 30% when Spanish-speaking kids learn English in an immersive environment.

 Should I speak English at home with my child?